What is a Coalition government?

 The coalition government is actually a group of advisors formed when different political parties unite in the supervision and regulation of a country.
 We can call it a temporary association, which is formed when no single political party gains a clear majority and as a substitute competing parties negotiate to work together.
 Such situations usually happen during crisis periods, like war, or a political breakdown.

 Members of all parties in a coalition government are appointed to a cabinet.
 Cabinets based on a group of parties that command a majority in parliament tend to be more stable and long-lived than minority cabinets.
-While the former are prone to internal struggles, they have less reason to fear votes of no confidence.
+While the former is prone to internal struggles, they have less reason to fear votes of no confidence.
 Majority governments based on a single party are typically even more stable, as long as their majority can be maintained.

 In our country, the very first every successful coalition administration that completed the entire 5-year term (1999 to 2004) was the Bharatiya Janata Party (BJP) led National Democratic Alliance (NDA) with Atal Bihari Vajpayee as Prime Minister.
-There is one more talked about a coalition, Congress-led United Progressive Alliance (UPA), consisting of 13 separate parties ruled from 2004 to 2014 (two terms) with Manmohan Singh as Prime Minister.
+There is one more talk about a coalition, Congress-led United Progressive Alliance (UPA), consisting of 13 separate parties ruled from 2004 to 2014 (two terms) with Manmohan Singh as Prime Minister.